bmclean/javascript-unit-test-eval/README.md

 I created a directory called *src* for the actual JavaScript we want to test.
 I added Animal.js for evaluation.

-I created a directory called *test* and added AnimalTest.js.
+I created a directory called *test* and added AdditionTest and AnimalTest.js.

 I created the file TestRunner.html with the appropriate source and spec files.